Connect with others who understand.

 • Dairy products (cheese, butter, and cow’s milk)

-• Sugary foods (soda and candy)
+• Sugary foods and drinks (soda and candy)

 Practice Self-Care